wpjwegman/tournament-organizer-system/documents/docs/domains/schedule/official/official.md

 tournament organizers to identify qualified officials, verify certifications, and coordinate assignments based on
 expertise levels and scheduling availability.

-## Relationships

-- An Official is linked to one Profile
-- An Official may be assigned to multiple Fixtures
-- An Official may be associated with multiple Tournaments
-- An Official may hold multiple Roles

-### Parent Relationships

-- **Profile** - The individual serving as the official
-- **Tournament** - Where the official is assigned

-### Related Entities

-- **Fixture** - Where officials are assigned
-- **Role** - Defines official's permissions and responsibilities

 ## Considerations

 - **Qualification Management:** Track certification expiry dates, handle qualification renewals, validate qualification requirements